thaysom22/gitpod-full-template-dec2020/README.md

 **Content**

-* [Font Awesome](url) used for font icons and docs for accessibility best practices.
+* [Font Awesome](url) used for font icons and docs for accessibility best practice info.

 **Media**